Norwegian Air places huge plane order in recovery bet

 FINANCING KEY

+Norwegian said it planned to finance the deal with borrowings from the Export-Import Bank of the United States (Ex-Im) and European Export Credit Agencies and will not need to issue shares to raise capital given low prices and the strong financing deal.

-But some analysts are sceptical regarding the financing, given that the airline's entire market capitalisation is around $430 million.
+But some analysts are skeptical regarding the financing, given that the airline's entire market capitalization is around $430 million.

-Norwegian's Kjos said the deal was not dependent on a share issue but the firm was open to financing options, including an equity raise if markets improved .

-"If we do issue shares some day, then the market will look different than it does today ... the way the market is today, you shouldn't make deals that depend on going out into the market to get money," he said.
+"There will be a considerable consolidation in the European airline market in the years to come, where much of the market will be concentrated to fewer players."

+Norwegian was established in 1993 and serves 261 routes in Europe, North Africa and the Middle East from bases in Stockholm, Oslo and Copenhagen, among others.

-(Additional reporting by Joachim Dagenborg, Victoria Klesty and Tim Hepher; Editing by Jon Loades-Carter and David Holmes)
+(Additional reporting by Victoria Klesty and Tim Hepher; Editing by David Holmes)